ShupeiLi/shupeili.github.io/_posts/2023-12-17-review-evolutionary-algorithms.md

 - Expectation typically zero, $\mu = 0$.
 - Standard deviation $\sigma$ needs to be adapted.

+> Why is a normal distribution used in ES for continuous problems?
+> - Because it can maximize the unbiasedness.
+> - Because of its infinite support.
+> - Because the total probabilities of increasing and decreasing a decision variable are the same.
+{: .prompt-tip}

 **Idea behind mutation**
 - Biological model: repair enzymes, mutator genes.
 - No deterministic control: strategy parameters evolve.